Ahmed230460/News-Summarization-and-Search-Application/README.md

 Python 3.8+

-API keys for:

-NewsAPI
+LangChain (for embeddings & summarization)

-Groq API
+Groq API (for AI-based summarization)

+NewsAPI (for news retrieval)

+ChromaDB (for vector storage)

 # Installation